dennyshin/A/README.md

 ## A
-This game was for me to get used to using the unity interface and C++ syntax.
+This game was for me to get used to using the unity interface and C# syntax.
 I managed to:
 *  Get a cube moving using WASD keys
   * does NOT move in relation to the camera's POV.
 It instead moves relative to the world's axis (incorrect and unintended, can be fixed)